Introduction

 - Scenario: Totals reflecting the active scenario's draft changes and assumptions.

-- Change: The difference between the scenario and approved values, highlighting the impact of proposed changes.
+- Change: The difference between the scenario and Operating Budget values, highlighting the impact of proposed changes.

-The By Department section breaks down the summary totals by department.
-Each department row shows the same metrics as the overview (FTE, Position Cost, Incumbent Cost, Headcount) with approved, scenario, and change column groups when a scenario is active.
+The By department section breaks down the summary totals by department.
+Each department row shows the same metrics as the overview: FTE, annualized position cost, annualized incumbent cost, and headcount.
+Operating Budget, Scenario, and Change column groups appear when a scenario is active.

 Click the expand arrow on a department row to reveal a breakdown by job code within that department, showing how costs and FTE are distributed across job codes.

-The Org Chart tab on the position list page provides a visual, hierarchical view of your organization's position structure.
+The org chart provides a visual, hierarchical view of your organization's position structure.
+It is accessible from Org chart in the main navigation.
 The org chart displays positions as a tree, with parent-child relationships forming the hierarchy.

-Navigate to the position list and select the Org Chart tab.
+Navigate to Org chart from the main navigation.
 The chart loads with root positions (those with no parent) displayed at the top level.
 Each position node shows:

-- Position name, with a link to the position detail page (if you have position update permission)
+- Position name, with a link to the position detail page (if you have the Update positions permission)

 - Position label

-- Incumbent name, or "Vacant" if the position has no current incumbent
+- Incumbent name, or "Vacant" if the position has no active incumbent

 - Job code, if assigned